Mapping 1+1-dimensional black hole thermodynamics to finite volume effects: Comparison

-Given the correspondence $a\sim 1/T$, the equivalent regime for the black hole is the one where $T/M \gtrsim 1$.
-We observe that this is not necessarily a high temperature regime, as the mass of the black hole is an independent parameter.
-The result on the black hole horizon for any ratio $T/M$ in the BPP model is computed in Sec.~\ref{sec:dilatonicBHs} \be NEC_{\text{BH}} = -\frac{N \,\pi^2 T^2}{12} \,. \ee First, we should comment on the left hand side of the expressions.
-For the black hole, it corresponds to the renormalized stress-energy tensor contracted with null vectors where the expression has been evaluated at the horizon.
-For the tunnelling case, the system is homogeneous, so the stress energy tensor is that of a perfect fluid, which implies that the NEC is proportional to the sum of pressure and energy density.

-Then we notice the clear equivalence of the dominant terms in the regime of interest: the NEC violation is proportional to $1/a^2$ and $T^2$ for the tunneling and the black hole respectively.
-Physically, this is partly a manifestation of the effect that the NEC violation is due to finite volume effects in one case and the non-zero temperature of the black hole in the other.
+{\it NEC violation.}\\ For tunneling, the NEC was computed in section~\ref{Sec:NEC}.
+We will compare in the regime where $ma \lesssim 1$, where the NEC becomes \be NEC_{\text{tun}} \simeq-\frac{\pi}{3a^2}~. \ee It is interesting to note that in this regime the Casimir effect is dominant over the tunneling effects.
+The result on the black hole horizon for any ratio $T/M$ in the BPP model is computed in section~\ref{sec:dilatonicBHs} \be NEC_{\text{BH}} = -\frac{N \,\pi^2 T^2}{12}~. \ee We notice the clear equivalence of the dominant terms in the regime of interest: NEC violation is proportional to $1/a^2$ and $T^2$ for the tunneling and the black hole respectively.
+Physically, this is partly a manifestation of the effect that the NEC violation is due to finite volume effects in one case and the non-zero temperature of the black hole in the other.\\

-The second comparison involves the entropy of the two systems.
-First, we observe that in both systems there is a thermal term in the entropy that is infinite.
-For the tunneling case, this is $\ln{m\beta}$ [see Eq. \eqref{quantumS}] which diverges in the limit of zero temperature.
-For the black hole case, it is $\pi N T (2 L)/6 $ [see Eq. \eqref{eq:Sthermal0}] which diverges for infinite volume.